Olauwers/Cepstral-Identification-of-Autoregressive-Systems/README.md

 Bear in mind that this code is not meant as a fully working software package, but serves merely as an illustration accompanying the manuscript mentioned earlier.

 ## Reference
-When using this code or discussing results of the extended cepstral distance measure, please refer to [this paper](placeholder).
+When using this code or discussing results of cepstral system identification, please refer to [this paper](placeholder).